nordbynick/UWFinTech_Project3/README.md

   - Visualize by season
   - Visualize different demographics
   - Visualize different ML model outcomes?
+  - Explore other means and methods of visualization that may give unique insight into the data set

 ## **Work Assignments**
 - ML Models & Workbook - April + Nick